BraspagDevelopers/fluent-query-builder/README.md

 sql.Should().Be("SELECT Campo1,Campo2,Campo3 FROM Tabela1 WHERE Campo1 = 'A very cool value'");
 ```

 Want more samples?
-Look a the tests --Inserir link aqui.
+Look a the [tests](https://github.com/BraspagDevelopers/fluent-query-builder/blob/master/src/Braspag.FluentQueryBuilder.Tests/QueryBuilderTests.cs)!
+Every method has a test.

 # Build and Test
 To build this project you will need Visual Studio 2017.3.
 If you already have it, clone this repo and have fun!